dliberat/yakubun/README.md

    Throws a warning when quoted text is followed by a period or comma after the final quote (e.g. "This is incorrect", he said.).
 Pass in the parameter `quotationMarks: 'UK'` in `checkOptions` to reverse the behavior, so that "this quote throws up a warning."

-Custom tests
+Custom checks
 ============

-You can define your own custom tests to be run on each segment of your bilingual document as follows:
+You can define your own custom checks to be run on each segment of your bilingual document as follows:

 ```
 checkOptions = {
-    customTests: [
+    customChecks: [
-        ['myFirstTest', function(source, target, checkOptions, accumulator){ }],
+        ['myFirstCheck', function(source, target, checkOptions, accumulator){ }],
-        ['mySecondTest', function(source, target, checkOptions, accumulator){ }],
+        ['mySecondCheck', function(source, target, checkOptions, accumulator){ }],
     ]
 }
 ```

-`customTests` must be an array of [_string_, _function_].
+`customChecks` must be an array of [_string_, _function_].
 Each function will get called for each translation with the source text, target text, your checkOptions, and an accumulator object as parameters.
 The accumulator object is used to pass data along from segment to segment.
 You can use it, for example, to ensure that if a certain source text has already appeared once in the text, that it will always have the same translation.

 ```
-function customTest(source, target, checkOptions, accumulator){
+function customCheck(source, target, checkOptions, accumulator){
     var retval = null;

     // create a tracker if it doesn't already exist